 2. Goat rearing – Goat meat is loved by many people in Africa due to its unique taste.
 Goat rearing is a good aspect of livestock farming with high prospect of income generation.
 This can be done in small or large-scale.
 In rural areas, most families keep goats in their backyards.
 However, you can move above the subsistence level by setting up a larger goat farm.

 3. Fish farming – This is another great livestock farming with an available market, low startup cost and high prospect of income.
 Catfish farming is the most common fish farming in Africa.
 You can start this business in a small-scale by setting up your own fish pond using a 1000 litres open plastic container.
+See how to start catfish farming business.

 4. Cattle rearing – Cattle are kept for meat and milk.
 This is a very lucrative business as cattle provide the majority of meat eaten in Africa.